 Where do digital nomads live in Portugal?

-This will depend on what you are looking for.
-Cities such as Lisbon, Porto, Braga, and Coimbra are good options to consider.
-Peniche and Sagres are a good choices if you want to be located right on the seafront.
+The digital nomad temporary stay visa allows you to live anywhere in Portugal.
+Cities such as Lisbon, Porto, Braga, and Coimbra are good options.
+Peniche and Sagres are excellent locations if you want to be located right on the seafront.

 How do I become a digital nomad?

 To become a digital nomad, you must be able to do your job from anywhere.
 In today’s globalized world, this is increasingly common.
 Many countries now have Digital Nomad Visas.
-For example, the Portugal Digital Nomad Visa allows remote workers to live and work in Portugal.
+For example, Portugal’s Digital Nomad Visa allows remote workers to live and work in Portugal and travel freely within the Schengen Area.

 Can you apply for the Portugal Digital Nomad Visa while abroad?

 Yes, you can.
-In fact, it is recommended to apply for the Portugal Digital Nomad Visa while you’re still in your home country or country of residence.
-The application is usually made at the Portuguese Embassy or Consulate in your country of residence.
+In fact, it is recommended to apply for Portugal’s Digital Nomad Visa while you’re still in your home country or country of residence.
+The application is usually made at the Portuguese Embassy or VFS Global center in your country of residence.

 What is the minimum income for the Portugal Digital Nomad Visa?

-The minimum income requirement for the Portugal Digital Nomad Visa is currently €3,280 per month.
+There is a minimum income requirement for the Portugal Digital Nomad Visa – which is currently €3,280 per month.
 This income requirement is in place to ensure that you have sufficient financial means to support yourself during your stay in Portugal.

 How much does a Digital Nomad Visa cost in Portugal?